careohlyne/artblocks-docs/creator-onboarding/readme/faqs.md

 ### What are the general standards for achieving curation status?

-The Curated Collection is a group of projects that pushes the boundaries of Generative Art.
+The Curated Collection includes projects that have been selected by Art Blocks’ Curation Board for their world-class innovation, technical rigor, and aesthetic beauty.
 A project in the Curated Collection covers new territory using code that employs inventive, never-before-seen techniques to support an original intention and concept.
 Board members look for collections that evoke emotional, intellectual, and conceptual qualities through aesthetics while sustaining the viewer’s interest.

 ### Are rarities judged as a metric for curation?